Great mid-liner offers excellent quality and comfort

 Two extras we’d urge any C-Class buyer to try before committing are the excellent air suspension (which dramatically improves comfort levels) and the head-up display (as seen on the BMW 3 Series) which shows sat-nav and speed limit information on the windscreen.

-Some 100kg lighter than its predecessor, Mercedes-Benz claims the new C-Class will have the lightest body-shell of the segment when it goes on sale, helped largely by the increased use of aluminium.
+Some 100kg lighter than its predecessor, Mercedes-Benz claims the fourth-generation C-Class has the lightest bodyshell of the segment when it goes on sale, helped largely by the increased use of aluminium.

 Sharing much of its interior quality and features with the recently launched S-Class, the new C-Class is luxurious inside and takes the premium saloon to new heights when it comes to refinement levels.